 Tengai initially shows up in the last stage as a “dark” form.
 Once you beat the game, you can play as him.

 The biggest concession to the new technology are the 3D backgrounds, so the game looks like a side-scrolling version of Shikigami no Shiro.
 Make no mistake about it – this game is ugly.
 The backgrounds are repetitive and sparsely detailed, with ugly, blurry bits of texture.
 The frame rate is also choppier than it would be if it had used 2D backgrounds, and there’s an obnoxious amount of slowdown, even when there isn’t anything particularly taxing happening on screen.
 At one point, when you descend through the clouds, you can actually see clipping errors.
 How did this happen, if the path through each stage is completely predetermined?
 The final battle is fought against an entirely dark background – does this set the mood or did the designers just not have time to implement anything proper?
+The stages are also longer than in the original Psikyo arcade games.

 The other Sengoku games were somewhat saved by their spritework, which is mostly missing here.
 Many of the bosses are simply tiny floating humanoids, much like your own player character.
 Speaking of which, although your player is technically the same size as in Sengoku Blade, they look remarkably tiny on the PSP screen, especially against the widescreen display.